Saint Andrew Bobola's Church, Bydgoszcz: Interiors

 The interior is covered with diamond vault.
 To the east, the nave narrows to host the chancel.
 On both sides stands a gallery.

-On the main altar in the chancel stands a large picture of St. Andrew Bobola, a copy of the painting in the Collegiate Church of Our Lady of Perpetual Help and St. Mary Magdalene in Poznan.
+On the main altar in the chancel stands a large picture of St. Andrew Bobola, a copy of the painting in the Collegiate Church of Our Lady of Perpetual Help and St. Mary Magdalene in Poznań.

 The church possesses a 42-voice pipe organ.
 It was initially a 48-voice instrument, one of the largest in the Voivodeship and the largest in Bydgoszcz.
 It was built in 1903 by the Wilhelm Sauer company, then overhauled and rebuilt by Josef Goebel from Gdańsk in 1940.
 Later repairs were carried out in 1947 by P. Sobiechowskiego Bydgoszcz company, and in 1998-1999 by Stanisław Broszko.

 Since 2001, the Bydgoszcz Music Academy - "Feliks Nowowiejski" organizes in the church a festival of organ music, and since 2006 "Organ Evenings" sessions are held (40 concerts with 26 organists, singers, chorus and orchestras).
 It is now part of a broader International Summer concerts of organ and Chamber music (Letnie Międzynarodowe Koncerty Muzyki Organowej i Kameralnej), with monthly concerts every Tuesday from October to June.